C3NZ/CS22/challenges/ch1.md

 Graph.get_neighbors(self, vert_key: str)
 ```

-Get the neighbors of a vertex stored within the graph.
+Function for getting the neighbors of a vertex
+stored within the graph.

 Args:
 * vert: The vertex we're trying to get the neighbors of.